 This course will examine a wide range or progressive interreligious justice movements that are presently active in the U.S. We will pay particular attention to how these movements construct the necessary religious scaffolding to support their activism, exploring their use of various global liberative traditions, while also looking at their adaptations of various organizing methodologies to fit the particular social contexts in which they are doing their work.
 Students will be encouraged to undertake research on new emerging movements using the course's broad framework.
-Same as TIR 3076/4076.
+Same as TIR3076/4076.

-TES3079/4079, TIE3081/4081, TIR3033/4033 Presumed Guilty: Islamophobia in the Global Context
+TES3079/4079, TIE3081/4081, TIR3033/4033 Presumed Guilty: Islamophobia in the Global Context and Southeast Asia in order to provide students from Muslim or non-Muslim backgrounds with a perspective on how Islamophobia has manifested within the context of globalization and the War of Terror.

 This course is geared towards analyzing Islamophobia and the way it manifests around the world in the modern era.
 It will analyze how specific cultural and socioeconomic contexts lead to Islamophobia outcomes.
-The course will focus on North America, Europe, Australia, South Asia, and Southeast Asia in order to provide students from Muslim or non-Muslim backgrounds with a perspective on how Islamophobia has manifested within the context of globalization and the War of Terror.
+The course will focus on North America, Europe, Australia, South Asia,